 The value of investments can fall as well as rise.
 You might get back less than you invested.

 Investors do not pay any personal tax on income or gains, but ISAs may pay unrecoverable tax on income from stocks and shares received by the ISA managers.

 Tax treatment varies according to individual circumstances and is subject to change.

 Stocks and Shares ISAs invest in Corporate bonds; stocks and shares and other assets that fluctuate in value.

 Your home may be repossessed if you do not keep up repayments on your mortgage.

 Fixed rate mortgages

 Your monthly mortgage payments stay the same for a pre-determined length of time.
 They’re ideal if you like knowing your repayments won’t shoot up if interest rates rise.

-The lender will set your mortgage at a rate above the Bank of England (BoE) base rate and your repayments move up or down accordingly.
-For example, if the BoE base rate is 0.5%, you might be charged 1.25% (0.75% above the base rate).
-These rates usually last for the lifetime of the mortgage.
+The lender will set your mortgage will track a base rate - usually the Bank of England's (BoE) base rate and your repayments move up or down accordingly.
+For example, if the BoE base rate is 1.75%, you might be charged 2.50% (0.75% above the base rate).

 Discount rate mortgages